Tactics to improve your job campaigns. Straight to your inbox.

 Interests: Areas like coding, data science, and cloud computing.

-Behaviors: For example, regularly engaging with tech blogs or attending webinars.
+Behaviours: For example, regularly engaging with tech blogs or attending webinars.

 The DSP uses this data to target candidates who are a good fit for these tech roles.
 It then engages in real-time bidding (RTB) to secure ad spaces on relevant websites and platforms.